Time Periods

 1979

-His film The Naxalites, a sort of spiritual successor to Dharti Ke Lal that even incorporates footage from the earlier film, depicts young people disillusioned by the state of post-independence India and the rampant exploitation around them.
-The film stars, among others, Smita Patil and Mithun Chakraborty.
+His film The Naxalites, a sort of spiritual successor to Dharti Ke Lal that even incorporates footage from the earlier film, depicted young people disillusioned by the state of post-independence India and the rampant exploitation around them.
+The film starred, among others, Smita Patil and Mithun Chakraborty.

 01 June 1987